ePages-de/epages-devportal/_posts/2020/2020-04-07-how-to-get-a-simple-go-app-in-a-ci-environment.md

 ```

 Of course, the extra machine has to meet certain requirements.
-First, Helm must already be installed and secondly, a system user with a valid Kubectl configuration must also be available.
+First, Helm must already be installed and secondly, a system user with a valid Kubectl configuration must be available.
 How this is set up is not part of this blog post.
-There are many good tutorial out there that describe it.
+You'll find many good tutorials out there that describe it.

-Another point worth mentioning are the access rights for the Helm user to the Kubernetes cluster.
+Another point worth mentioning is the handling of access rights for the Helm user to the Kubernetes cluster.
 Since Helm version 3 no longer has a Tiller server, the tool uses the Kubernetes API directly to create the objects.
 This requires a client with sufficient permissions to execute these requests.
 That's why we are using a separate namespace where the Helm user has administrative permissions.
 To give a user called _helm_ these permissions, a cluster administrator creates a role

 ```yaml
 # role.yaml
 kind: Role